sherendeen/OpenFactions/README.md

 - NPC populating
 - Assigning specific land claims to be exclusive to a specific group in a faction
 - Creation of a module system
+- Voting

 How to build:
+- Clone
+- Open as Maven Project in Eclipse
-- Download the project
+- ???
-- Import into Eclipse or an equivalent IDE
-- Create a library reference in Eclipse that references the spigot 1.15.2 .jar file.
-This is our only dependency right now.
-- Compile!
+- Profit

 License:
 This plugin is licensed as GPL 3.0.